kevinrutherford/event_bus/README.md

 ## Usage

-Subscribe to an event in your application's initialization code:
+Subscribe a method call to an event:

 ```ruby
 EventBus.subscribe('order-placed', StatsRecorder.new, :order_placed)